usharesoft/appcenter-docs/uforge-appcenter/admin/en/source/pages/install/install-VM.rst

 	8. Choose ``Accept All and Continue``.

-The installation phase is complete, you are now ready to configure the UForge platform, see section “Configuring UForge”.
+The installation phase is complete, you are now ready to configure the UForge platform, see :ref:`configure-uforge`.